Patrick Cudahy: Biography

 Cudahy was born on St. Patrick's Day in Callan, County Kilkenny, Ireland.
 A few months after he was born, his family emigrated to Milwaukee, Wisconsin.
 He worked his way up at the Plankinton and Armour meat packing plant in the Menomonee Valley, becoming the superintendent in 1874.
 In 1888, the owner, John Plankinton, transferred the company to Patrick and his brother, John.
 The company became known as Cudahy Brothers.

-In 1892, Cudahy moved the company to a 700-acre (2.8 km²) plot of land south of Milwaukee which he and his brother John bought for the purpose.
+In 1892, Cudahy moved the company to a 700-acre (2.8 km^{2}) plot of land south of Milwaukee which he and his brother John bought for the purpose.
 This land was in the former Town of Lake, which is now divided between the municipalities of Milwaukee, St. Francis, and Cudahy.

 Cudahy "had a bittersweet relationship with the village of Cudahy" in part because he supported temperance and "fought against liquor".
 He "argued with the Cudahy Common Council about the spread of taverns in the village", although he also worked to assist business development and the construction of a new library.
 He said, "It is a source of satisfaction to me to look over those 25 years and see what has been accomplished, but I would feel much better if there were not the antagonistic spirit in Cudahy which seems to prevail to a great extent among its citizens."

 Cudahy died in Milwaukee on July 25, 1919, and was interred in his family mausoleum at Calvary Cemetery.